demisto/content-docs/content-repo/extra-docs/articles/minemeld-migration.md

 ![](../../../docs/doc_imgs/tutorials/tut-minemeld-migration/aws-feed-configuration-1.png)

-Cortex XSOAR provides default values for many of the configuration parameters, as determined by the source of the feed.
+Cortex XSOAR provides default values for many of the configuration parameters as determined by the source of the feed.
 To configure the integration instance to fetch from the same source as the MineMeld node we are migrating from, we only need to update a single parameter.
 In this particular case, we only need to click the `Services` dropdown menu and click `CLOUDFRONT`.

 ![](../../../docs/doc_imgs/tutorials/tut-minemeld-migration/aws-feed-configuration-2.png)

-Notice that there is also a multi-select parameter, `Regions`, which we could use if we wanted to filter indicators returned by this `AWS Feed` integration instance by their associated region data field.
-For our example we are returning indicators from all regions, we do not need to adjust this parameter.
+Notice that there is also a multi-select parameter, `Regions`.
+We could configure this parameter if we wanted to filter indicators returned by this `AWS Feed` integration instance by their associated region data field.
+For our example, we are returning indicators from all regions, so we do not need to change this parameter.
 And as easy as that, we've finished configuring an instance.
 Let's make sure that everything is working properly by clicking the `Test` button at the bottom of the configuration panel.
 If everything is working as expected, a green 'Success!' message will appear at the bottom of the configuration panel, as shown in the screenshot below.

 ![](../../../docs/doc_imgs/tutorials/tut-minemeld-migration/aws-feed-configuration-3.png)